lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 The key differences in the dependencies for QSS are:

-- State, local, and output variables (other than those with ``variability="fixed"``) modified by an event indicator's block when its state event occurs appear as its reverse dependencies and those variables do *not* have dependencies on variables appearing in the event indicator's expression.
+- State, local, and output variables modified by an event indicator's block when its state event occurs appear as its reverse dependencies and those variables do *not* have dependencies on variables appearing in the event indicator.
   State variables modified by a state event should themselves appear as a reverse dependency, not their derivatives.

 - An event indicator has dependencies on all state, local, and output variables (other than those with ``variability="fixed"``) appearing in its expression.

-- Local variables appearing in event indicator expressions are converted to output variables to give them a place for dependencies in the ``<Outputs>`` section of modelDescription.xml.
+- Local variables appearing in event indicator are converted to output variables to give them a place for dependencies in the ``<Outputs>`` section of the ``modelDescription.xml`` file.
+  To indicate that these are extra outputs that are not declared as outputs in the Modelica model, they are given the prefix ``_qssLocal_``.

 QSS works with the FMU to process events.
 When a QSS zero-crossing event is at the top of the QSS event queue, QSS sets the state of all dependencies of the corresponding